 NFTs and the associated high ticket sales became one of the hottest tech sensations of 2021, virtually overnight.
 While the initial hype might die down, this novel use of blockchain is here to stay.

-Accounting might not be the most exciting aspect of NFTs, but it’s important to have your books right—or risk a tax or legal nightmare.
-Whether you represent a marketplace, or you’re an artist, musician, or creator—it’s imperative to learn how to record and report your NFT transactions accurately.
+NFT accounting might not be the most exciting aspect of the emerging art form, but it’s important to have your books right—or risk a tax or legal nightmare.
+Whether you represent a marketplace, or you’re an artist, musician, or creator—it’s imperative to learn how to bookkeep and perform accounting for NFTs accurately.

 But first, what in the world is an NFT?